R. C. Sproul: Career

+Under Sproul's direction, Ligonier Ministries produced the Ligonier Statement on Biblical Inerrancy, which would eventually grow into the 1978 Chicago Statement on Biblical Inerrancy.
+Along with Norman Geisler, Sproul was one of the chief architects of the statement.

 Ligonier Ministries hosts several theological conferences each year, including the main conference in Orlando, FL, at which Sproul was one of the primary speakers.
 Sproul served as co-pastor at Saint Andrew's Chapel, a congregation in Sanford, Florida.
 He was ordained as an elder in the United Presbyterian Church in the USA in 1965, but left that denomination around 1975 and joined the Presbyterian Church in America.
 He was also a Council member of the Alliance of Confessing Evangelicals.
+Being a staunch critic of the Catholic Church and Catholic theology, Sproul denounced the 1994 ecumenical document Evangelicals and Catholics Together.

-Sproul was an advocate of Calvinism in his many print, audio, and video publications, and advocated the Thomistic (classical) approaches to Christian apologetics, less common among Reformed apologists, most of whom prefer presuppositionalism.
+Sproul was an advocate of Reformed theology in his many print, audio, and video publications, and advocated the Thomistic (classical) approaches to Christian apologetics, less common among Reformed apologists, most of whom prefer presuppositionalism.
 A dominant theme in his Renewing Your Mind lessons is the holiness and sovereignty of God.
 Sproul taught that headcovering should be practiced in churches as the ordinance is "rooted and grounded in creation".

-Sproul, a staunch critic of the Catholic Church and Catholic theology, denounced the 1994 ecumenical document Evangelicals and Catholics Together.
+Sproul was a critic of postmodern philosophy.
+He considered postmodern thinking as a seduction to the church.
+This seduction originated towards the end of the cultural revolution of the 1960s and produced "the most narcissistic generation in the history of the human race."
+Sproul saw churches responding to that cultural change by "adopting the use of sound bites, entertainment, and that sort of thing" in replacement of using biblical teaching directly.
+Further, he found that this infiltration of postmodernity led to a "revival of ancient Gnosticism" with a "wide spread rejection of rationality" within the Christian church.
+He believed that many churches, as a result of this rejection, now teach that "biblical revelation is only intelligible by intuition or by a particularly sensitive poetic imagination".
+Sproul stated that this "intrusion of irrationality coming from existential philosophy, neo-orthodox theology, and the resurgence of mysticism set forth in neo-Gnosticism" stood in opposition to the "coherence and intelligibility of God’s divine work".

+Stephen Nichols records that Sproul's quote "Sin is cosmic treason," found in his book The Holiness of God, was incorporated into an edition of Bartlett's Familiar Quotations:

 In 2003, a Festschrift was published in his honor.
 After Darkness, Light: Essays in Honor of R. C. Sproul (ISBN 0875527043) included contributions from Robert Godfrey, Sinclair Ferguson, O. Palmer Robertson, Michael Horton, Douglas Wilson, John F. MacArthur, and Jay E. Adams.